Skip to main content

 Beyond sexual function, the melanocortin system, particularly MC4R, is a critical regulator of energy homeostasis and appetite.
 Mutations in the MC4R gene are the most common monogenic cause of severe obesity, underscoring its fundamental role in metabolic regulation.
 Melanocortin receptor agonists can influence feeding behavior and energy expenditure.

 The central melanocortin pathway, located within the hypothalamus, senses and integrates metabolic signals from both central and peripheral sources.
-It then controls the degree of and feeding behavior in concert with the body’s metabolic status.
+It then controls the degree of energy expenditure and feeding behavior in concert with the body’s metabolic status.
 This pathway is deeply intertwined with other metabolic hormones, such as leptin, which signals satiety from fat tissue.

 The following table illustrates the broad influence of melanocortin receptors: